JanHerca/urantiapedia/output/wikijs/en/article/Patrick_Yesh/Avoidance_of_Selfishness_Living_Presence_of_God.md

 During the life in the flesh the evolving soul is enabled to reinforce the supermaterial decisions of the mortal mind.
 The soul, being supermaterial, does not of itself function on the material level of human experience...[however, with the collaboration of the Thought Adjuster or some spirit of Deity, this subspiritual soul (your morontia soul)] can even function above the morontia level.

-This morontia soul can make final decisions while in material association with the mortal mind when and as this material mind [your conscious human mind] willingly and freely delegates such authority to your morontia soul of associated function.
-(1219)
+This morontia soul can make final decisions while in material association with the mortal mind when and as this material mind [your conscious human mind] willingly and freely delegates such authority to your morontia soul of associated function. ([UB 111:3.2](/en/The_Urantia_Book/111#p3_2))

 ...Pause and reflect on this.

 THIS IS AN AMAZING STATEMENT!
 THEY ARE SAYING THAT YOU CAN DELEGATE AUTHORITY TO YOUR SOUL-SELF TO MAKE ANY FINAL DECISION AT ANY TIME IN YOUR LIFE.
 I personally define a final decision as meaning anything that deals with the welfare of my spiritual existence, and that could be just about anything.

-If you identify yourself in this life with only your human ego-concept of yourself arrow your material self- as one normally does, then you will never transcend your problems, nor will you have health or tranquillity, or efficiency, nor can you be a fully functioning personality, nor will you begin to traverse the seven circles of spiritual attainment available to all of us here on Urantia. ( .^{1} 1209)
+If you identify yourself in this life with only your human ego-concept of yourself arrow your material self- as one normally does, then you will never transcend your problems, nor will you have health or tranquillity, or efficiency, nor can you be a fully functioning personality, nor will you begin to traverse the seven circles of spiritual attainment available to all of us here on Urantia.

 The methods of changing our self-concept from a material sense to a spiritual one can be found by studying the Thought Adjuster papers, and of course by following the examples of Christ's life and by being obedient to his teachings.
 We operate within the Holy Mother Spirit's influence when we are “obedient” to Christ's teachings.
 When Christ finally mastered his human mind, he did it through a concentrated and consecrated act of his will.
 And the UB writers tell us that mind is about all we have of cosmic reality that is subject to our will.
 And Jesus said that we can use his mind to do what he did with his mind, simply by accepting his ideas as our own.